 From exchange-traded funds (“ETFs”) that enable you to invest in energy-specific marketable securities, to financing projects and product innovations, the scope of investment options is extensive.
 Then there is the entire renewables sector, whereby developing new, sustainable, and innovative forms of energy production is a global concern.

 Renewable energy investment reached US$288.9 billion, according to REN21’s Renewables 2019 Global Status Report, with wind power investment showing a two percent yearly increase in 2018.
 Geographically, China led investment for a seventh consecutive year, accounting for 32 percent of global total investment, followed by Europe, then the United States.
+Global investment in renewable energy capacity increased

-Turkey has received a very high volume of investment attention from China with over 1,000 Chinese firms operating in Turkey’s energy and logistics sectors, as well as other areas such as finance and real estate.
+Turkey received a very high volume of investment attention from China in 2018 with over 1,000 Chinese firms operating in Turkey’s energy and logistics sectors, as well as other areas such as finance and real estate.
 An example being the Emba Elektrik Üretim A.Ş. lignite-powered thermal power plant in Turkey’s southern province of Adana – a joint venture project between Shanghai Electric Power, Avic-Intl Project Engineering Company and local Turkish investors.

 A notable characteristic of China’s investments is that more than 50 percent of its worldwide power generation projects are orientated towards clean sources – hydro, wind and solar.
 At least 93 percent of China’s energy loans – of values up to US$8 billion, went to participating countries and regions in the Belt and Road Initiative in 2018, according to the CGEF database.